Accounting for Freelancers and FIEs in Estonia

 File Receipts

-Save receipt to correct folder; add to expense register
+Every business expense: save receipt to correct folder.
+Add to expense register same week.

 4